Alice laughed. “There’s no use trying," she said: "one can’t believe impossible things.”

 “The Atmosaur” – Competition Winner.
 The competitive theme was “The Intergalactic Zoo”, and spawned incredibly creative work from many artists.
 Perhaps my museum experience gave me a leg up.
 I composited my son into the image, and he and the beast seem to have found a common wavelength.

 “Check Please” – Competition Winner.
 The subject was “Falling Apart”.
 Most entries involved dilapidated buildings or broken toys.
-I chose a different interpretation of the theme, which may have help the piece succeed.
+I chose a different interpretation of the theme, which may have helped the piece succeed.